XiangningDeng/woofy-smart-pet-monitor/README.md

-# woofy-smart-pet-monitor

-## 🐾 Pet Behavior Recognition - Model Development and Edge Deployment
+# 🐾 Pet Behavior Recognition - Model Development and Edge Deployment

 This repository documents the complete pipeline from **pet behavior classification model development** to **local server deployment** for real-time activity monitoring.